 Meanwhile, the first victim was a prostitute, so Connors tracks down the client who dropped her off the night she was murdered.
 He finds the guy naked, tied up and gagged, with cigarette burns all over his ass.

 After screaming bloody murder upon being freed (men are not too scared to scream), the guy lays on the couch with his ass up in the air as Connors interrogates him and applies a wet cloth.
-The guy says his chauffeur assaulted him because he’s jealous and to go get the fucker.
+The guy says his chauffeur assaulted him because he’s jealous.
 Connors thanks him by slapping him on his scorched ass.
 After all, violent sexual assault against a male is funny and worthy of a good playful slap on the ass.